 As is always the case with alleged copyright infringement, the outcome of the case will depend on the facts.

 AFLAC v.
-Assurant, et al. illustrates where the line between what is protected and what is not protected can be drawn.
+Assurant, et al. illustrates where the line between what is protected and what is not protected can be drawn with respect to a standard-form contract.
 Here is a brief summary:

 - AFLAC created, with substantial expenditure of personnel time, certain new insurance policies that, it felt, would provide a competitive advantage because of the narrative style used in the policies.